 The selection procedure aimed to maximize the predictive power of our models.
 For this purpose, we evaluated model performance using two criteria: the Widely Applicable Information Criterion (WAIC) and k-fold cross-validation.
 In k-fold cross-validation, the model is fitted k times, each time excluding a fraction J/k of the data, with J being the total number of sites, and then making predictions.
 Predictive performance is assessed by computing the deviance [24].
 When predictive scores were too close, we chose the model with fewer covariates.

-Testing all possible models was computationally intensive, so we implemented a selection procedure in four steps:
+Testing all possible models was computationally intensive leading to 2^8 potential models, so we implemented a selection procedure in four steps:

 First, for each covariate, we tested whether adding a quadratic effect or applying a log transformation improved the predictive performance of a one-covariate model.